Johnr24/AUTOHOTKEY_SCRIPTS/readme.md

 http://twitter.com/joeydanna

 ##Legal
--Please note the LGPL-3.0 License does not apply to the icons or any image distributed from this github. copyright for those belongs to their respective owners
+-Please note the LGPL-3.0 License does not apply to the icons or any image distributed from this github although these where created by individuals they are based on delivertive works of icons found in other software. copyright for those belong to their respective owners